 Who walks slowly and with assurance goes far – Tanzanian Proverb

-It was a challenge that couldn’t be avoided.
+It was a challenge I couldn’t resist.
 I was already travelling through Africa, ready to embrace the Serengeti on a safari.
 Mount Kilimanjaro stood proud at over 19,000 feet (5895m) and the thought to climb the roof of Africa was enticing.
-And so I did it, over a period of five days.
-It wasn’t always easy but I love it.
+And so, I did it – over a period of five days.
+It wasn’t always easy, but I loved it.
 So much so, that I went back for more adventure two years later to climb Mount Kenya.
 This blog post is dedicated to International Mountain Day, 11 December.

 Mandara Hut 2720m

 As it would happen, I teamed up with a couple from Dubai, a city we all called home then.
-It was early September and I was making my way towards Mandara Hut, walking through a rainforest trail of 8km from 1840 to 2720 metres.
+It was early September, and I was making my way towards Mandara Hut.
+I had walked through an 8km rainforest trail from 1840 to 2720 metres in altitude.
 One thing I’ve always enjoyed about hiking is the people you meet along the journey and the discussions that unravel.
-One of my favourite memories was arriving at Mandara hut and seeing these striking black and white Columbus monkeys frolicking about.
+One of my favourite memories was arriving at Mandara hut and seeing these striking black and white Columbus monkeys dashing about.
 They looked like they had just stepped out of salon with their distinctive hairstyles.

 Horombo Hut 3720m

 I was greeted with a cup of tea and bowl of hot water to start the day.
 It took me the best part of seven hours to walk slowly 12 kilometres to 3750 metres in height.
-‘Polo polo’ in Swahli means slowly and we often heard our guides chime these words.
-The sun was smiling and the scenery was grand.
-I could see a wide expanse of land that was forever stretching in front of my eyes.
-Along the way our guide educated us about various plant species, including the everlasting flower and impassion Kilimanjaro flower.
+‘Polo polo’ in Swahli means slowly and we often heard our guides chime these words to keep a steady pace.
+The sun was smiling as I looked across a wide expanse of mountainous terrain.
+Along the way I spied various plant species, including the everlasting flower, giant lobelia and impassion Kilimanjaro flower.

 Dendrosenecio kilimanjari